 Please browse through my pages to see samples of my artwork and feel free to contact me with any enquiries or commission ideas.

 I am a member of Chichester Art Society and The Association of Sussex Artists.
-I regularly exhibit with the Artworks Studio and Southern Nature in Art.
-I have also been accepted twice for the David Shepherd Artist of the Year online gallery, including this year 2019.
-Voted visitors favourite at The CAS Exhibition at The Oxmarket Gallery.
+I regularly exhibit with the Artworks Studio, where I occasionally teach drypoint printmaking, and Southern Nature in Art.
+I have been accepted twice for the David Shepherd Artist of the Year online gallery, including this year 2019.
+I was accepted to exhibit with The Society of Equestrian Artists in 2015.
+Voted visitors favourite at The CAS Exhibition 2015 at The Oxmarket Gallery.
 Won best portrait award with Cretacolour 2005 and runner up in Faber Castells pastel pencil competition.
-Awarded best stand at the Chichester Arts in Action event 2016.
+Awarded best stand at the Chichester Arts in Action event 2016 and won the People’s Choice award at The Association of Sussex Artists exhibition 2019.